kaz260/WAO-Scheduler/README.md

 ## Install
 ### Building from source
 To build MinimizePower plugin from source code, first ensure that have a working Go environment with version 1.15.1 or greater installed.
 You also  need Kubernetes  with verson 1.19.7.
-In addition, it is necessary to prepare a power consumption model for each node and make it available for reference by Tensorflow Serving. and ipmi_exporter should be installed in all nodes.
+In addition, it is necessary to prepare a power consumption model for each node and make it available for reference by Tensorflow Serving and ipmi_exporter should be installed in all nodes.
-You can also clone the repository yourself and build using make build, which will compile in the web assets so that Prometheus can be run from anywhere:

 $ curl -L -o kubernetes.tar.gz https://github.com/kubernetes/kubernetes/archive/v1.19.7.tar.gz
 $ tar xvf kubernetes.tar.gz